rauhs/klang/README.md

 * Pausing the UI in case of many logs arriving.
 This will not discard the logs but buffer them.
 * Clone existing tabs to quickly apply different search terms.
+* Customize rendering of any log data (attach render function to any log message that emits hiccup)
 * Log is asynchronous so you don't have to worry about blocking.
 * Click on any log message and dump the object to your javascript console (as an object).
 This allows you (at least in Chrome) to inspect the object.
-This even allows you to log functions and invoke them (after assigning them to a global variable with a right click) in your javascript console.
+This even allows you to log functions and invoke them in your javascript console.

 # Motivation
 By now (2015) the javascript and clojurescript community seems to have arrived